platformsh/platformsh-docs/docs/src/administration/organizations.md

 ### Manage existing users

-To update Alice's permissions in your organization so that she has only the **Billing** permission, run:
+To update Alice's permissions in your organization so that she has only the **Manage billing** permission, run:

 ```bash
 platform organization:user:update alice@example.com --org=acme --permission=billing